 Strategic Advisor and Deal Maker - Whitey Bluestein has more than 30 years of successful and high-level experience completing smart deals for clients and employers.
-He has negotiated deals with leading companies, including Verizon, Disney, Microsoft, Best Buy, Qualcomm, American Express, AT&T, Intel, T-Mobile, Kaiser Permanente, MetroPCS, British Telecom, RadioShack, Orange, Nokia and XO, among others.
+Over his career, he has negotiated and managed four deals valued at over one billion dollars.
+He has negotiated deals with leading companies, including AT&T, Disney, Microsoft, Best Buy, Qualcomm, American Express, Verizon, Intel, T-Mobile, Kaiser Permanente, MetroPCS, British Telecom, Orange and XO, among others.
 Bluestein knows the fine points of negotiation and can help you put together the deal that makes your company successful.
 He has negotiated more than 100 mobile deals over his career involving wireless services, applications, distribution and spectrum.

-Board and Advisory Services - Bluestein has sat on the Boards of Directors of US AirWaves (wireless spectrum), VersaPoint (Pan European broadband) and NorthPoint-Canada (broadband), among other for-profit companies, and as an Advisor to OnBeep.
+Board and Advisory Services - Bluestein has sat on the Boards of Directors of US AirWaves (wireless spectrum), VersaPoint (Pan European broadband) and NorthPoint-Canada (broadband), among other for-profit companies, and as an Advisor to Orion.
 He is currently a strategic advisor to several mobile companies.
-He also serves on the Board of Directors of Friends of the Earth, and is a former board member of Bluewater Network and San Francisco Renaissance (now Renaissance Entrepreneurship Center).
+He also serves on the Board of Directors of Friends of the Earth and Center for Mind-Body Medicine, and is a former board member of Bluewater Network and San Francisco Renaissance (now Renaissance Entrepreneurship Center).

 Growth Strategy - Bluestein's experience launching new services, businesses and ventures combined with his negotiation expertise provides clients with a unique strategic resource.
 For nearly 20 years, he was a senior executive reporting to CEOs and Presidents in several well-known, fast-growing companies.
 With this real world experience, he can put himself in your shoes, and understand your needs and the environment in which you operate.
 Do you need to think through your strategy, develop or refine your product, identify likely prospects or partners, or lay out a go-to-market strategy?
 Over the years, he has helped bring to market a range of wireless services, the first MVNO (nearly 20 years ago), new prepaid wireless services, as well as shared service providers, wholesale broadband companies, Internet service providers, a rural broadband company and many others.

-Vendor Selection and Negotiations - A former attorney and a skilled negotiator who has sat on both sides of the table representing service providers and customers, Bluestein brings a wealth of rich experience and perspective into every situation.
-He has negotiated wireless service deals involving voice, data and M2M (Verizon, AT&T, Sprint, T-Mobile, MetroPCS and several regional operators), fixed (Verizon, SBC, PacBell, Ameritech, Bell Atlantic, GTE, and several independent telephone companies) and cable services.
+Vendor Selection and Negotiations - A former attorney and a skilled negotiator who has sat on each side of the table representing service providers and customers, Bluestein brings a wealth of experience and perspective into every situation.
+He has negotiated wireless service deals involving voice, data and M2M (AT&T, Verizon, Sprint, T-Mobile, MetroPCS and several regional operators), fixed (Verizon, SBC, PacBell, Ameritech, Bell Atlantic, GTE, and several independent telephone companies) and cable services.
 In fact, a telecom industry veteran said Bluestein has negotiated more wireless deals in his career than anyone in the US.
 He has obtained new services for clients and companies, including the industry's first number portability and collocation, negotiated wholesale service agreements, and created partnerships with incumbent service providers not accustomed to partnering.
 His experience is not limited to telecoms.
-He has worked and produced results for clients in the entertainment, retail, clean tech and healthcare fields.
+He has worked and produced results for clients in the entertainment, retail, clean tech and healthcare fields as well.